Ryan-Dagnino/CSE540_Spring_B_2026_Team_15/README.md

 This project will be using Ethereum's blockchain using GoQuorum for private blockchain functionality.

 -------- Contract Design --------

 We will have one smart contract that will include multiple functions that contract will be responsible for.
 The functions we have decided on include:

-addToRegistry(user, classificationLevel) This will be used by permissioned users (DCSA)
+addUser(user, classificationLevel) This will be used by permissioned users (DCSA)

 updateClearance(user, newClearance) Used by DCSA to change clearance level

-registerProject(project, minimumClearance) Creates a project with a minimum clearance

-checkAccess(user, project) Checks if a user meets requirements for a project
+verifyAccess(user, project) Checks if a user meets requirements for a project

-grantAccess(user, project) Grants a user access to a project

-revokeAccess(user, project) Revokes a user's access to a project
+deactivateUser(user, project) Deactivates a user's account

-revokeClearance(user) Revokes a user's clearance

 -------- Setup Instructions --------